Students discuss use of phones in school

 Recently, one New York State school district decided that starting in September, high school students would need to keep their phones sealed during the school day with a magnetized locking device.

-In a mock hearing at the Legislative Office Building in Albany, 12 students from schools in Schenectady and Montgomery Counties discussed this very issue and whether the state should have more involvement.
+In a mock hearing at the legislative office building in Albany on Friday, a group of 12 students made up from Assemblyman Angelo Santabarbara’s district in Schenectady and Montgomery Counties discussed this very issue and whether the state should have more involvement.

 After listening to testimony from the New York State PTA, law enforcement, and school leaders, the students shared their thoughts and ultimately came to a consensus that the issue should be left up to the districts.